 - The amount of risk certain kinds of investors are willing to take on in their (or their clients’) portfolios or the size of investor asset pools advisors in dollars

-We could list numerous customer segments you can build, but really, it’s up to you to test different segments using a CDP to determine which ones are worth continually targeting.
+We could list many more customer segments you can build.
+The point is it’s up to you to test different segments using a CDP to determine which ones are worth continually targeting.

-Gaining a complete picture of investors across data sources and channels, and then segmenting them based on several criteria used to be a time-consuming, energy-draining endeavor.
+Gaining a complete picture of investors across data sources and channels, then segmenting them based on several criteria used to be time-consuming and energy-draining.

 That’s no longer the case when you have a CDP like BlueConic: an advanced, single source of truth that can save you time and energy with these important tasks, provide you with a single customer view, and enable you to be far more efficient with your marketing.